 DOMAIN II.
 CHARACTER DISPOSITIONS Indicator Unacceptable 0 Needs Improvement 1 Meets Standard 2 Exceeds Standard 3 4.
 The MAT Student exemplifies honesty and integrity (honesty, tact, and fairness) with all stakeholders during his/her time in the program.
-(MCoE 2) The MAT Student does not exemplify honesty and integrity with all stakeholders during his/ her time in the program and/or knowingly engages in deceptive practices regarding official policies and procedures.
+(MCoE 2) The MAT Student does not exemplify honesty and integrity with all stakeholders during his/her time in the program and/or knowingly engages in deceptive practices regarding official policies and procedures.
 The MAT Student demonstrates an effort toward honesty and integrity with all stakeholders during his/ her time in the program.
 The MAT Student exemplifies honesty and integrity with all stakeholders during his/ her time in the program.
 The MAT Student exemplifies honesty and integrity with all stakeholders and encourages students to also act with honesty and integrity.
 5. The MAT Student accepts constructive criticism in a positive manner.
 (MCoE 1) The MAT Student is non-receptive and/or rejects constructive criticism.
 The MAT Student listens to constructive criticism, but disagrees with various comments, feedback, suggestions, and recommendations.
 The MAT Student accepts constructive criticism in a positive manner.
 The MAT Student accepts constructive criticism in a positive manner and also self- reflects and participates in professional development activities to promote personal professional growth.
 DOMAIN III.
-CLINICAL/FI ELD EXPERIENCES DISP OSITIONS Indicator Unacceptable 0 Needs Improvement 1 Meets Standard 2 Exceeds Standard 3 6.
+CLINICAL/ FIELD EXPERIENCES DIS POSITIONS Indicator Unacceptable 0 Needs Improvement 1 Meets Standard 2 Exceeds Standard 3 6.
 The MAT Student provides fair and equitable opportunities for all P-12 students in a non-discriminatory manner.
 (MCoE 4) The MAT Student shows bias against certain students or groups of students based on race, gender, national origin, religion, or disability.
 The MAT Student plans one-size-fits-all instruction and makes little or no attempt to learn about students' prior knowledge, learning preferences, or interests and needs.
 The MAT Student provides fair and equitable opportunities for all P-12 students in a non-discriminatory manner.
 The MAT Student provides fair and equitable opportunities for all P-12 students in a non-discriminatory manner by nurturing the intellectual, physical, emotional, social, and civic potential of all students.
-7. The MAT Student maintains a professional relationship with all students both inside and outside professional settings.
-(MCoE 4) The MAT Student exercises poor judgment when dealing with student(s).
-Inappropriate actions and/or body language, speech, and/or electronic communications result in a student being unsafe, endangered, threatened, or harassed.
-The MAT Student exhibits inappropriate speech, electronic communication, and/or actions that result/may result in a student feeling unsafe, endangered, threatened, or harassed.
-The MAT Student maintains a professional relationship with all students both inside and outside professional settings.
-The MAT Student models professionalism in all interactions with students and encourages students at every opportunity to treat each other with respect.
+7. The MAT Student maintains a professional relationship with all students both inside and The MAT Student exercises poor judgment when dealing with student(s).
+Inappropriate actions The MAT Student exhibits inappropriate speech, electronic communication, and/or actions that result/may result in a student feeling The MAT Student maintains a professional relationship with all students both inside and outside professional The MAT Student models professionalism in all interactions with students and encourages students at every opportunity to treat each